ironSource/gelf2kafka/README.md

 # Gelf2Kafka

-Runs gelfd daemon that accepts felf events and pushes them to kafka.
+Runs gelfd daemon that accepts gelf events and pushes them to kafka.

 ## Installation